About

 Dramatizing Louis’ short stories into one-hour radio plays was an invaluable apprenticeship into the art of writing for performance.
 I was given a mandate to create scripts that worked well for a performed medium, so I learned to translate dialog that sounds good on paper into dialog that doesn’t sound artificial when spoken.
 With each new script, I increasingly understood how deeply the words need to make sense to an actor, with every beat clearly and logically leading to the next.
 Without a logical and muscular structure to a script, the words start to ring hollow as the actors feel the ground giving way beneath them.

-My lifelong work in theatre production gave me invaluable insight into how to write for the stage.
+My lifelong work in theatre production with a touring Gilbert & Sullivan opera company gave me invaluable insight into how to write for the stage.
 Calling a show innumerable times allowed me to hear all the variations of dialog and delivery and learn what worked with an audience.
-When I wrote my first libretto, I pulled in all of that experience and wrote a love letter to the act of doing theatre, through the eyes of its backstage creators.
+When I wrote my first libretto, I pulled in all of that experience and wrote “Hail Poetry: The Magic and Madness of Gilbert & Sullivan” – a love letter to the act of doing theatre through the eyes of its creators.